Introduction

 The i2cdetect

-command asks a remote device to discover information about its I²C bus.
+command asks the On Prem Agent running on a remote device to discover information about its I²C bus.

 on the target device.